WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 3. After backing up, restore your device in DFU mode

-4. Then all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu
+4. Then all you need to do is plug your phone in, go on either Finder or iTunes and click on restore backup from your device's menu

 5. Now, follow the guide again